This course is open for all students that are enrolled in the Minor Ecology, Migration and Tolerance: Limits to Cooperation.

-Drawing on the broader set of sustainable development goals of the United Nations, the course particularly examines new social movements, revolving around political freedoms, civil and minority rights, and equality.
-Some prominent examples of movements we discuss are Black Lives Matter, Occupy, the Arab Spring, pro-democracy protests in Eastern Europe, and MeToo#.
+Drawing on the broader set of sustainable development goals of the United Nations, the course particularly examines new social movements, revolving around political freedoms, civil and minority rights, identity, and equality.
+Some prominent examples of movements we discuss are Black Lives Matter, Occupy, the Arab Spring and pro-democracy protests, and MeToo#.
 A special emphasis in this course is given to environmental social movements, like People’s Climate March and Fridays for Future.
-Finally, counter-movements against globalizing social forces will also be taken into account, such as anti-environmentalism, climate change skepticism, mobilization of the radical right (for instance, anti-immigration protests of PEGIDA).
+Finally, counter-movements against globalizing social forces will also be taken into account, such as anti-environmentalism, mobilization of the radical right (for instance, anti-immigration protests of PEGIDA).
 The course will end with a critical reflection on different factors in play, why protests emerge, how they travel across national borders, and how they (may) bring about political, social and environmental change.

 Students who successfully complete this course will be able to: